 Do you plant the SAME vegetables in neat rows?
 No doubt this looks attractive!
 However, it can also signal the ‘green light’ to pest insects.
 How?
 Many pest insects find their favourite foods by sight and smell.
-Many flying insects identify their preferred tucker by the shape and scent of the plant leaves.
+Numerous flying insects identify their preferred food by the shape and scent of the plant leaves.

 This can be an irresistible invitation for pest insects to make a beeline to your garden.
 A ‘Fly Thru’ self-serve restaurant with a big “WELCOME” sign!
 If you want less pests, then stop planting the same vegetables in rows!